-- Tamper – a piece of wood to press down into the soil in order to level it
+- Tamper – a piece of wood to press down into the soil to level it

-Fill a seed tray with compost before levelling off the surface – you can do this by running a piece of wood over it to scrape off the excess.
+Fill a seed tray with compost and level off the surface.
+Do this by running a piece of wood over it to scrape off the excess.

 Use a tamper to gently compress the compost evenly.

-Remember to not overcrowd them, as this could mean that they won’t grow.
+Remember not to overcrowd the seeds, as this could prevent them from growing.
 Space out your seeds at the suggested distance (see the packet for instructions) over the surface of compost, and always avoid sowing too thickly.

 Depending on the size of your seeds, sieve compost over the top so that they are lying at the correct depth below the surface.
 Some of the smaller seeds need light and so should just be on the surface – check the instructions on your seed pack.

-Larger seeds can be watered from above, but fine seeds will be disturbed and could float away.
-Instead, spritz them with a water spray (fine mist only) or place pots or trays in larger trays filled with warm water, leaving in place for 5-10 minutes to allow compost to absorb water.
+Use a watering can with rose for larger seeds.
+For smaller seeds, spritz with a water sprayer or place pots or trays in larger trays filled with warm water (pictured).
+Leave in place for five to ten minutes to allow the compost to absorb the water.
 This will also draw the seeds down into the compost.

-You'll notice the surface of the compost turning a darker colour when moisture reaches it – you can then remove the pots or trays from the water.
+The surface of the compost will turn a darker colour when the moisture reaches it – this is the cue to remove the pots or trays from the water.

-Before they can be planted outdoors, your seeds will need to go through a period of adjustment or the change in temperature could kill them.
+Before they can be planted outdoors, the seeds will need to go through a period of adjustment or the change in temperature could kill them.
 This is known as hardening off.

 Start by placing them outside in a sunny spot for part of the day.
 If you have a cold frame, move the trays or pots into here and open the top for a little while each day.